JuliaPalacios/Covid19_Analyses/README.md

 In this repository we report our analyses of publicly available genomic sequences of Human h-Cov19.
 All the data used here is provided by the laboratories that kindly shared information through GISAID.
 We cannot share the input datafile, however please refer to Data pre-processing to generate the fasta file: aligned.fasta.
 Pre-processing relies on https://github.com/nextstrain/ncov .
 We are thankful for their effort and for making their work publicly available.

+This is an ongoing project.
+Please refer to [todo](https://github.com/JuliaPalacios/Covid19_Analyses/tree/master/todo) if you would like to contribute on a certain topic.

 1. Data pre-processing.
 [Preprocess](https://github.com/JuliaPalacios/Covid19_Analyses/blob/master/alignment/alignment.md).
 Alignment file is called aligned.fasta and deposited in your local data folder.
 Exploratory plots can be found [here](https://github.com/JuliaPalacios/Covid19_Analyses/blob/master/Rcode/Initial_analysis.Rmd)